CHTC/chtc-website-source/_uw-research-computing/hpc-el8-to-el9.md

 the Linux distribution and version we use on our servers to **CentOS Stream 9** (EL9).
 This transition is expected to complete in June 2024.

 Note that this page only applies to a transition on the HPC cluster.
-For information on the HTC system transition, see [HPC System Transition to a New Linux Version (CentOS Stream 9)](htc-el8-to-el9-transition.html)
+For information on the HTC system transition, see [HTC System Transition to a New Linux Version (CentOS Stream 9)](htc-el8-to-el9-transition.html)

 All updates to the HPC Cluster will be reflected on this page; significant changes may also include a notification to the `chtc-users` mailing list.